eyuuab/MeTTa-lang-stdlib-documentation/stdlib.md

 *   **Description:** Evaluates an atom, binds the result to a variable, and then evaluates another atom containing the variable.
 *   **Parameters:**
-    *   Atom: The atom to evaluate initially.
+    *   Atom: The atom to be evaluated initially.
     *   Variable: The variable to bind the result to.
     *   Template: The atom to evaluate after binding.
 *   **Return:** The result of evaluating the template.